-INAUGURATED IN 2023, the three wine tourism centers invite you to discover the infinite richness of the vineyard in three representative cities of the region, from north to south: Chablis, Beaune, Mâcon.
-Each cité highlights the history, heritage and culture related to the world of wine and vineyard, each with its own distinctive features.
+INAUGURATED IN 2023, the three wine tourism centers will invite you to discover the infinite richness of the vineyard.
+They will be located in three representative cities of the region, from north to south: Chablis, Beaune, Mâcon.
+Each cité will highlight the history, heritage and culture related to the world of wine and vineyard, each with their own distinctive features.